munificent/craftinginterpreters/book/a-virtual-machine.md

 ```

 Oops.
 The `if` only attaches to the *first* statement.
 You might think you could
-fix this using a block:
+fix this using a block.

 ```c
 #define WAKE_UP() { makeCoffee(); drinkCoffee(); }